joshydavid/information-security-study-notes/additional-resources/cryptography.md

 - **ECB (Electronic Codebook)**: A simple block cipher mode where each block is encrypted independently.
 Less secure due to pattern repetition in ciphertext.
 - **OFB (Output Feedback)**: A mode that uses previous ciphertext for encryption, turning a block cipher into a stream cipher.
 - **CFB (Cipher Feedback)**: Similar to OFB but uses feedback in a different way, making it more secure than ECB.

-  **Which is safer?**

 - **CBC** is safer than **ECB**, as it prevents ciphertext patterns and improves security.

 ### AEAD (Authenticated Encryption with Associated Data)

-- Provides both confidentiality (encryption) and integrity (authenticity).
+Provides both confidentiality (encryption) and integrity (authenticity).
 AEAD algorithms ensure that data hasn't been tampered with during transmission.

 ### GCM (Galois/Counter Mode)

-- A mode of encryption that combines counter mode encryption with Galois authentication, providing both confidentiality and integrity.
+A mode of encryption that combines counter mode encryption with Galois authentication, providing both confidentiality and integrity.

 ### Padding and IV (Initialization Vector)